Community Detection on Block Models with Geometric Kernels

 In this work, we build on this latter body of literature.
 More specifically, while the ERG model class is able to capture applications with a hard spatial threshold, several practical applications involve interactions between points that vary as a function of the distance between them.
-For example, in a co-authorship network, the frequency of interaction typically follows a spatial hierarchy: researchers in the same city or region interact more often than those geographically distant, but less frequently than those who are in the same city could interact less (but not negligebly less).
+For example, in a co-authorship network, the frequency of interaction typically follows a spatial hierarchy: researchers in the same city or region interact more often than those geographically distant, but less frequently than those who are in the same institution.
 Such interactions can be captured using soft random geometric graphs, initially proposed by Penrose in \cite{penrose2016connectivity} wherein a connection function governs the probability of connecting two points given their locations.
 We introduce community interactions on soft RGGs via the \emph{geometric kernel block model} (GKBM).
-Instead of possible edges between nodes that are within a distance of $r$ from each other as in the ERG model, we introduce a connection function, referred to as a geometric kernel, that outputs a probability of connection between two nodes given their locations.
-The graph is generated by accounting for this probability along with the node communities, which for two communities is parametrized by $p$ and $q$.
-Our interest is in the logarithmic regime.
-We refer the reader to \cite{penrose2016connectivity,wilsherConnectivityOnedimensionalSoft2020} for conditions of connectivity of the soft RGG in this regime.
+Instead of possible edges between nodes that are within a prescribed distance from each other as in the ERG model, we introduce a connection function, referred to as a geometric kernel, that outputs a probability of connection between two nodes given their locations.
+The graph is generated by accounting for this probability along with the node communities, which for two communities is parameterized by $p$ and $q$.

 Similar models for community detection on geometric graphs generated via a kernel have been investigated in the sparse regime by Eldan, Mikulincer, and Pieters in \cite{eldan2022community}.
-However, the authors think of the locations as the communities and provide a spectral algorithm to recover an embedding given the inhomogeneous Erd\H{o}s-R\'{e}nyi random graph generated using a rotational invariant kernel.
+However, the authors think of the locations as the communities and provide a spectral algorithm to recover an embedding given the inhomogeneous Erd\H{o}s-\Renyi random graph generated using a rotational invariant kernel.
 Yet another closely related work is \cite{avrachenkov2021higher} wherein Avrachenkov, Bobu, and Dreveton propose the soft geometric block model where there are two spatial kernels; one for nodes within a community and the other for nodes across communities.
 The authors use techniques from Fourier analysis to show that higher order eigenvectors recover the communities even when the locations are unknown.
 However, the analysis there is limited to the dense regime of the RGG.
 In this work, our interest is in the logarithmic regime.